SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 22 December, 2021 at 12:04:20
+# Last Refreshed - 22 December, 2021 at 13:09:00
 The Latest Activity was a EBikeRide

-*Up to the Monument and back again*
+*Birthday ride to Branscombe and Sidmouth*

-which happened on 21 December, 2021 at 13:32:08
+which happened on 22 December, 2021 at 07:40:09

-Which is 0 years, 0 months, 0 days, 22 hours and 32 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 5 hours and 28 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/6410917877
+You can see it here https://www.strava.com/activities/6414546839

 ## Average Bike Speed Outside
 How does my average bike speed vary for rides that are outside by distance, by year, and by type of ride?